stripe/stripe-ios/README.md

 To try this out, you can run `./install_cardio.rb`, which will download and install card.io in Standard Integration (Swift).
 Now, when you run the example app on a device, you'll see a "Scan Card" button when adding a new card.

 ## Contributing

+We welcome contributions of any kind including new features, bug fixes, and documentation improvements.
+Please first open an issue describing what you want to build if it is a major change so that we can discuss how to move forward.
+Otherwise, go ahead and open a pull request for minor changes such as typo fixes and one liners.

 ### Running Tests